Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

 By the 20th century, attendance steadily climbed.
 In 1950, an educational building was added and dedicated by the Bishop at that time, Dr. Paul Garber of Richmond.
 The event took place 100 years after the completion of the original building.
 Strong leaders at that time who contributed in many ways were Mr. and Mrs. W. G. Saunders, Jr., Mr. and Mrs. J .R.
 Kirk and Rev. Robert Casey.

 A new organ was purchased in the early 1950s.
-Katherine Spady was the organist from 1947 until 1955 when she and Frank moved to Georgia for 3 years.
+Katherine Spady was the organist from 1947 until 1955, when she and Frank moved to Georgia for 3 years.
 When they moved back to Chuckatuck, she continued until Betty and Sam Glasscock moved to the village in 1959.
 Betty Glasscock was the organist and director in 1960 with Katherine as an assistant.
 When Carolyn Melchor came to Wesley Chapel, Betty did the directing while Carolyn played.
-Louise Pickard, Betty’s friend also helped her when she was not able to play.
-Betty continued directing until her death in 1997; Carolyn Melchor played from 1985–1999 and at Betty’s death, became the director.
+Louise Pickard, Betty’s friend, also helped her when she could not play.
+Betty continued directing until she died in 1997; Carolyn Melchor played from 1985–1999 and, at Betty’s death, became the director.
 Debbie Bryant is our director today, with the assistance of Teresa Kelly and Carolyn Melchor.
 There was no way the church could have paid any of these ladies according to their talent.
 All had excellent training and because of their efforts, Wesley Chapel was truly blessed with the most beautiful music possible.
-Wesley Chapel had a husband and wife team two years (sometime in the above time frame), who were the only paid directors ,organist and piano players that Wesley Chapel had ever had.
+Wesley Chapel had a husband and wife team for two years (sometime in the above time frame), who were the only paid directors, organists, and piano players that Wesley Chapel had ever had.

-In the 1990s an A. K. KAWAI baby grand piano was left to the church from the Louise Pickard estate.
-Mrs. Pickard was a musician from the core city of Suffolk and a friend of Betty Staples Glasscock, the music director at that time.
-The piano was placed in the church where it remains today.
+In the 1990s, the Louise Pickard estate left the church an A. K. KAWAI baby grand piano.
+Mrs. Pickard was a musician from Suffolk's core city and a friend of Betty Staples Glasscock, the music director at the time.
+The piano was placed in the church, where it remains today.

-Reverend Robert Casey was a strong leader in the 1950s, even though he had a three point charge.
+Reverend Robert Casey was a strong leader in the 1950s, even though he had a three-point charge.
 He lived in Chuckatuck.
-In 1954, he was single, but married his fourth year and was granted one more year of service in order to live in the new parsonage, which was built during his last scheduled year of service, 1958.
+In 1954, he was single but married his fourth year and was granted one more year of service to live in the new parsonage, which was built during his last scheduled year of service, 1958.
 The membership increased during that time.
 After the late 1950s, membership again began to decline.

-Rev. Melvin Ott Davis was the minister from 1969-1973.
-He was a very good pastor and minister and attendance improved during that time.
-He was transferred to Deep Creek Methodist Church and was a great asset to them also.
+Rev. Melvin Ott Davis was the minister from 1969 to 1973.
+He was a very good pastor and minister; attendance improved then.
+He was also transferred to Deep Creek Methodist Church and was a great asset to them.

-By 1980, attendance had improved and the entire sanctuary was renovated with replacement of new foundations and footings.
+By 1980, attendance had improved, and the entire sanctuary was renovated by replacing new foundations and footings.
 The existing pine floors were removed, resurfaced and replaced.
-A new electrical system was installed; new heat pumps for heating and cooling were installed; old wall finishes removed and replaced with drywall and wood wainscoting; the choir area was enlarged; entire interior painting done; pews and the chancel rail were cleaned, painted or refinished, as needed.
+A new electrical system was installed; new heat pumps for heating and cooling were installed; old wall finishes were removed and replaced with drywall and wood wainscoting; the choir area was enlarged; entire interior painting done; the chancel rail and pews were cleaned, painted or refinished, as needed.
 This was a time when membership was at its peak.
 Our very capable leader at that time was Reverend Edwin Clever.
 He was gifted in youth ministry.
 Wesley Chapel had a very active MYF and youth coral group, as well as an adult choir.
 Betty Glasscock was the organist and choir director at that time.
 Katherine Spady was always willing to help Betty when needed.
-During that time, Wesley Chapel became a one point charge for the first time in history of the church.
+During that time, Wesley Chapel became a one-point charge for the first time in the church's history.
 It has kept that status since then.

 During 1988-1993, the first female minister, Layne Wadsworth, was assigned to Wesley Chapel; two more women followed, Rev. Kathryyn Pigg and Rev. Gretchen Nelson.
-The first cross cultural minister, Rev. Ileana Rosario, started in 2009 and remains as minister today.
-Through the years, many other ministers began their initial years as a pastor with Wesley Chapel.
+The first cross-cultural minister, Rev. Ileana Rosario, started in 2009 and remains as minister today.
+Through the years, many other ministers began their initial years as pastors with Wesley Chapel.

-Superintendents of Sunday school from 1922 -2011 were: Mr. Mills from Meador Lot Lane, J. R. Chapman, J. R. Kirk, Joshua Pretlow, C. J. Moody, Frank Spady, Billy Whitley, and Kirk Pretlow who serves presently.
+Sunday school Superintendents from 1922-2011 were: Mr. Mills from Meador Lot Lane, J. R. Chapman, J. R. Kirk, Joshua Pretlow, C. J. Moody, Frank Spady, Billy Whitley, and Kirk Pretlow.

 In the late thirties, Mr. and Mrs. J. R. Kirk both taught Sunday school classes at Wesley Chapel.
 The Adult class was named the Russell Kirk Bible Class in honor of Mr. Kirk’s devotion to Wesley Chapel.
-Mrs. Kirk taught in the intermediate classes.
-He and Mrs. Kirk belonged to the Saint John’s Episcopal Church as well and attended services at both churches every Sunday.
+Mrs. Kirk taught the intermediate classes.
+He and Mrs. Kirk also belonged to the Saint John’s Episcopal Church and attended services at both churches every Sunday.

 The 2000s brought many challenges.
-The last ten years have found Wesley Chapel with Sunday school only for the adult class of ten to fifteen, with only three teenagers, with an older congregation, with average attendance of thirty- fifty (including choir of fifteen members), a new vivacious minister, 6 new members this last year, wonderful music and hope for the future.+++
+The last ten years have found Wesley Chapel with Sunday school only for the adult class of ten to fifteen, with only three teenagers, with an older congregation, with an average attendance of thirty-fifty (including a choir of fifteen members), a new vivacious minister, 6 new members this last year, wonderful music and hope for the future.+++

 *** Recent church leaders have been: